ana8413/Klara-Ana_Lab2/README.md

 The training was performed using Hugging Face TRL's `SFTTrainer` with modified hyperparameters to optimize performance.

+### Hyperparameter Tuning

+To achieve the lowest validation loss and most efficient use of the Tesla T4's limited VRAM, an iterative approach was necessary to tune the training parameters:

+* **Learning Rate (LR)**: We initially attempted to decrease the LR to $1.5 \times 10^{-4}$ to promote smoother training.
+When instability persisted, we further reduced it to $2 \times 10^{-5}$.
+While $2 \times 10^{-5}$ still showed some instability, a lower rate risked the model falling into overfitting.
+The final value of $2 \times 10^{-5}$ was chosen as the optimal trade-off.
+* **Warmup Steps**: The initial value was increased from 5 to 20 to ensure smooth training at the beginning.
+Since the dataset was reduced by more than 50% due to GPU issues, this value was later raised to 50 to help prevent hallucinations and divergence early in training.
+* **Maximum Steps (`max_steps`)**: The maximum steps were sequentially reduced from 60 to 50 and finally to 40.
+This reduction was critical because training for Model C (with added context) was taking too much time.
+This reduction served a dual purpose: saving time and helping to prevent overfitting, reducing hallucinations, and ensuring the model did not lose its general capabilities of conversation.
+* **Per-Device Training Batch Size (`per_device_train_batch_size`)**: We increased the batch size to better estimate the small dataset, speed up training, and reduce gradient variance for more stable updates.
+We fisrt settled a batch size of 4 and attempted to set it to 8, but the RAM constantly crashed.
+Therefore, we set the parameter to 4.
+* **Gradient Accumulation Steps**: Set to 4 to compensate for the small per-device batch size and successfully reach an effective batch size of 16 ($4 \times 4$) on the Google Colab 16 GB GPU.
+* **Logging Steps**: The logging frequency was progressively increased from 2 to 5 and finally to 10.
+This adjustment was made to track loss without spamming the console.
+Because callbacks and evaluation strategies added significant time overhead to each step, the interval was increased to 10 to improve speed while maintaining reasonable feedback quality.
+We chose not to raise it further to ensure the LLM still received enough data for meaningful feedback.
+* **Gradient Checkpointing**: This feature was added specifically to reduce memory usage.
+By saving strategically selected activations and re-computing only a fraction of gradients, it allowed us to scale our model from 20,000 to 30,000 samples, which was a primary goal.

 ### Callbacks and W\&B

 The training process incorporated a custom callback and Weights & Biases (W\&B) integration for enhanced control, monitoring, and visualization.
 A callback is an object that executes code at various stages of the training process.